 - Rheumatoid disease

-Seek medical attention immediately if you have symptoms of temporal arteritis, such as: headache, jaw pain, vision changes.
+Seek medical attention immediately if you have symptoms of temporal Arteritis, such as headache, jaw pain, or vision changes.

-If Arteritis is not treated early, it can lead to serious complications, such as blindness and stroke.
+If Arteritis is not treated early, it can lead to severe complications, such as blindness and stroke.
 Go to your environment as soon as possible to detect one of its symptoms.

 This condition leads to a small but definite risk of blindness which is permanent once it manifests.
-In order to avoid this, the treatment involves a high dose of corticosteroids such as prednisolone.
-This treatment should be started as soon as possible, perhaps even before the diagnosis is confirmed with a temporal artery biopsy .
+The treatment involves a high dose of corticosteroids such as prednisolone to avoid this.
+This treatment should be started as soon as possible, perhaps even before the diagnosis is confirmed with a temporal artery biopsy.